Documentation for TBE - The Button Engine

 When creating a game engine, one quickly gets to a point where the solution is extremely opinionated.

-To counter this, TBE only provides modular, rather low level features that I think are usable in many different scenarios.
+To counter this, TBE only provides modular, rather abstract features that I think are usable in many different scenarios.
 Also, the TBE Data Model is heavily inspired by the Data Model of Starcraft2 which is production-proven to be suitable for a wide range of game scenarios.

 Another philosophy is to use as much functionality from Unity itself as is possible and practical.